SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Introduction

-\begin{enumerate} \item We propose SINR, a pipeline that uses self-supervised implicit neural networks to coherently deconvolve CSAS images. \item We present theory and analysis demonstrating that SINR enhances reconstruction performance by accounting for the CSAS PSF's spatially-varying phase. \item We implement prior deconvolution approaches to serve as baselines for SINR. \item We build and release synthetic and real SAS datasets and code implementations in Python for benchmarking purposes. \end{enumerate}
+\begin{enumerate} \item We propose SINR, a pipeline that optimizes implicit neural networks to coherently deconvolve CSAS images.

+\item We present theory and analysis showing that SINR accounts for the CSAS PSF’s spatially-varying phase in its reconstruction. \item We implement prior deconvolution approaches to serve as competing methods for SINR. \item We build and release synthetic and real SAS datasets and code implementations in Python for benchmarking purposes. \end{enumerate}

-We characterize SINR and baseline deconvolution methods on simulated and real acoustic data by varying noise and bandwidth conditions in our experiments.
-Additionally, we \href{https://github.com/awreed/CSAS_Deconvolution_INR}{provide code} for our open-source simulator, SINR implementation, and baseline methods for benchmarking and reproducibility of research.
+We characterize SINR and competing deconvolution methods on simulated and real acoustic data by varying noise and bandwidth conditions in our experiments.
+Additionally, we \href{https://github.com/awreed/CSAS_Deconvolution_INR}{provide code} for our open-source simulator, SINR implementation, and competing methods for benchmarking and reproducibility of research.

 This work is an extension of an earlier conference paper~\cite{reedimplicit}.
 We have extended the paper's results by implementing new methods, theory, and analysis to perform CSAS deconvolution, including handling the spatially-varying phase of the CSAS PSF.
-Additionally, we systematically benchmarked our proposed approach against implemented baselines on simulated and real datasets.
+Additionally, we systematically benchmarked our proposed approach against implemented competing methods on simulated and real datasets.